 People who are consistently using their hand and wrist experience wrist pain.
 It is not uncommon for manual workers to suffer from wrist pain as result of their job.
 In fact, an average of 40% of workers report wrist irritation caused by work.
 Others victims include athletes

 such as tennis, rowing, and volleyball players.
 But even the average person can experience issues with the wrist.
 Pain in the wrist can be a sign of inflammatory or a degenerative process taking place.
-For those suffering from sprains, tingling, inflammation, nerve entrapment, or trigger finger, chiropractic care can assist in recovery.
+For those suffering from sprains, tingling, inflammation, nerve entrapment, or trigger finger, chiropractic treatment for wrist pain can assist in recovery.

 The wrist is highly complex and performs countless movements throughout the day.
 But wrist pain is not always tied to the wrist itself.
 It can be caused by the hand, forearm, fingers, elbow, and even issues with the spine.
 The important action to take is the discovery of where the irritation is actually coming from.
 This will allow the chiropractor to determine what kind of treatment is necessary and where the treatment should be applied.